Red list laundrette: how to avoid hotel quarantine legally and responsibly

 For a couple, the total cost is currently £2,400.
 But that will rise by 55 per cent on 12 August to £3,715 – “to better reflect the increased costs involved with providing their quarantine, including transport to the hotel, security, provision of welfare services and the two PCR tests,” according to the government.

-What is the alternative?
 Very simply: clean your travel history, by diverting to a location on the amber or green list and spending 10 full days there.

-From a green list nation, arrivals need not self-isolate at all, though a test before travel to the UK and a PCR test when you get here are still mandatory.
+From a green-list nation, arrivals need not self-isolate at all, though a test before travel to the UK and a PCR test when you get here are still mandatory.

-If you have been fully vaccinated by the NHS, or in a European Union country or the US, you need not quarantine from an amber list location.
+If you have been fully vaccinated by the NHS, or in a European Union country or the US, you need not quarantine from an amber-list location.

 Surely there are catches?